• Skip to content

 • Disability

-About bad breath in children and teenagers
+About halitosis or bad breath in children and teenagers

 Bad breath is also called halitosis.

-• you’re worried about your child’s bad breath
+• You’re worried about your child’s bad breath.

-• your child’s bad breath is extreme in the morning
+• Your child’s bad breath is extreme in the morning.

-• your child’s bad breath doesn’t go away after trying the treatments below.
+• Your child’s bad breath doesn’t go away after trying the treatments below.

 Treatment for bad breath